 - Members of the Neurology Department work closely with faculty members in the Departments of Neuroscience, Neurosurgery, Pediatrics, Brain & Cognitive Sciences, Psychiatry, and others.

 The philosophy of the Department of Neurology is that research should be part of each resident's educational experience.
 Accordingly, each resident is encouraged to develop a research project during his or her four years of residency.
 In their first year, residents are paired with a faculty mentor with expertise in an area of interest declared by the trainee.

-Residents participate annually in the Steven R. Schwid Neurology/Neurosurgery Research Symposium that coincides with the annual Insley Lecture.
+Residents participate annually in the Steven R. Schwid Neurology/Neurosurgery Research Symposium.
 In the later years of training it is expected that the resident’s scholarly activity will culminate in a Neurology Grand Rounds presentation, abstract submission to the American Academy of Neurology or the American Neurological Association annual meetings and/or submission of a manuscript for publication in keeping with the ACGME program requirements.

 A wide range of basic and clinical URMC Neurology Research opportunities are available through faculty working in departmental units, affiliated research centers and laboratories located on the University Medical Center and the River Campus.

 In prior years, residents have participated in bench research, ongoing clinical trials, studies involving outcomes and health care utilization, and education research, as well as writing case reports and comprehensive literature reviews for publication.